Plagiarism and Academic Misconduct

 Assessing cases of Plagiarism and other forms of Academic Misconduct

 This page is designed to help you know what to do when you have a suspected case of Plagiarism or other form of Academic Misconduct.
-See Preventing Plagiarism for tips on how to spot when plagiarism may be occurring.
-This page is not designed to describe the process of conducting a formal investigation as that process is described in the Student Disciplinary Statute and elsewhere.
+See Preventing Plagiarism below for tips on how to spot when plagiarism may be occurring.
+This page is not designed to describe the process of conducting a formal investigation as that process is described in the MITU Student Regulations and MITU Student Misconduct Procedures and elsewhere.

 What is Academic Integrity?